jdelrue/info_grid/docs/roadmap/readme.md

 ## TF Grid 1.0.0 (active since start April 2019)

-Grid only usable by application developers
+The Grid is only usable by application developers

 ### Services